15 Best Things to Do in DeFuniak Springs (FL)

 Emerald Coast Zoo

-Located on Deer Springs Drive in nearby Crestview, the Emerald Coast Zoo is owned and operated by a well-known television star who’s made many appearances on popular animal-related shows such as A&E’s Wild Transport.
+In nearby Crestview, the Emerald Coast Zoo is owned and operated by a well-known television star.
+Rick the Reptile Guy made many appearances on popular wildlife-oriented shows such as A&E’s Wild Transport.

-The zoos animal inhabitants run the gamut from toothy and dangerous to soft and cuddly, and the facility has been designed to offer visitors a non-traditional zoo experience that includes interactive opportunities and guided tours.
+The zoo’s animal inhabitants run the gamut from toothy and dangerous to soft and cuddly.
+Meanwhile, for visitors, the whole facility has been designed to offer a non-traditional zoo experience.
+That includes interactive opportunities and guided tours.

 Henderson Beach State ParkSource: lunamarina / shutterstock